 Limitation

-- Surface Test Only: The Rockwell test can only measure the hardness of the surface of the material.
+- Surface Test Only: The Rockwell test can only measure the hardness of the material’s surface.
 It cannot provide information on the deep hardness of the material.

 - Thickness Limitations: Material thickness and shape may affect test results.
 Especially for thinner or non-uniform materials.

-- Sample Preparation: Proper sample preparation is required to ensure that the sample surface is flat and clean to ensure the accuracy of the test.
+- Sample Preparation: This needs proper sample preparation.
+It can ensure that the sample surface is flat and clean to ensure the accuracy of the test.

 Applications

-- Material Evaluation: It is used to evaluate the hardness of materials.
-Such as metal alloys, steels, etc. to guide material selection and processing.
+- Material Evaluation: It can check the hardness of materials.
+Such as metal alloys, steels, etc., to guide material selection and processing.

-- Quality Control: It is used for quality control during the production process to ensure that manufactured parts meet hardness requirements.
+- Quality Control: It can control quality during the production process.
+It can ensure that manufactured parts meet hardness requirements.

-- Engineering Design: It is used during the engineering design phase to determine material suitability and predict material performance.
+- Engineering Design: It can determine material suitability and predict material performance during the engineering design phase.

 Vickers Hardness Test Introduction